dingdong0707/Hotel-Management-System/README.md

 # Hotel-Management-System
 # First You need to write queries in mysql shell to create the database hotel_management_system.
-You can find the queries in
+You can find the queries in database_mysql_queries.